fbpx

 What is a Ganglion Cyst?

 If you’ve got a mysterious bump at one of your joints, it might be a ganglion cyst.
 A ganglion cyst is a fluid-filled bump that can form on joints and tendons in various parts of the body.
-Their size and texture may change, particularly during joint movement or activity.
+The size and texture of a ganglion cyst may change, particularly during joint movement or activity.
 They are commonly found on the wrists, hands, fingers, feet, or ankles.
-While typically harmless and not painful, these cysts may cause discomfort due to pressure on nerves.
-The exact cause is unknown, but factors such as repeated stress, age-related degeneration, or weak connective tissue may contribute.
-They are more common in women aged 20 to 40, and individuals engaged in sports with sudden stops and motions.
+While typically harmless and not painful, a ganglion cyst may cause you discomfort if it puts pressure on your nerves.
+The exact cause is unknown, but factors such as repeated stress, age-related degeneration, or weak connective tissue may contribute to the formation of ganglion cysts.
+They are more common in women aged 20 to 40 and those participating in sports with sudden stops and motions.

 candids grenis princeton orthopedic associates nj 2021 16

-The areas where ganglion cysts are frequently found include:
+There are several areas where ganglion cysts are frequently found.
+These include:

 • Wrist: Ganglion cysts are commonly found on the back of the wrist, near the joints.
 They may also occur on the front or sides of the wrist.

-• Hand and Fingers: Ganglion cysts can develop on the fingers, particularly at the base of the fingers or near the joints.
+• Hand and Fingers: Ganglion cysts can develop on the fingers, particularly at the base or near the joints.
 They may be more noticeable on the sides of the fingers.

-• Foot and Ankles: Ganglion cysts may occur on the top of the foot or around the ankle joint.
+• Foot and Ankle: Ganglion cysts may occur on the top of the foot or around the ankle joint.
 They can also develop on the toes, particularly at the base.

 • Knee: Ganglion cysts can be found on the front or back of the knee, often near the tendons.
 However, knee ganglion cysts are less common than those in the wrist or hand.